txalkan/tyronzil/files/installation.md

 ### DID-Create

-Create your brand new tyronZIL DID and save it on the Zilliqa blockchain platform, forever.
+Create your brand new tyronzil DID and save it on the Zilliqa blockchain platform, forever.

 ```tyronzil did create``` and follow the instructions :zap: